 The consolidated financial statements of the Group have been prepared in accordance with HKFRSs and the disclosure requirements of the Hong Kong Companies Ordinance (Cap.
 622).

 (ii) Historical cost convention

-The consolidated financial statements have been prepared under the historical cost convention, except for investment in financial assets, which is measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for Investment in financial assets, which is measured at fair value.